Katholieke Hogeschool Kempen: History

+The university-college changed its name in 2012 to Thomas More Kempen.
+The institution now sails under the Thomas More brand-name.

 Location

 The headquarters of the KHK are located in the city of Geel with several departments spread over the Campine, region of the province of Antwerp of Belgium.

 Departments

 The institute consists of eleven departments.
 Six of its departments are located in Geel, while three departments are located in Turnhout and one in Lier and Vorselaar.